nathonfowlie/education.aws.developer_associate/docs/fundamentals/acm.md

 ## Overview

-- Host public SSL certificates in AWS.
+Service used to host public SSL certificates in AWS.

-  - BYO and upload using the CLI or
+Private certificates can also be managed, and you can upload existing certificates via the cli.

-  - Have ACM provision and renew the SSL certs (free).
+???+ note Note
-- Can manage private certificates as well.
+    Certificates provisioned via ACM are free.

 ## Integration

-Can load certs onto:
+ACM certificates can be loaded onto

 - Load Balancers (including ones created by Elastic Beanstalk).
 - Cloudfront distributions.